 Almost every time we meet with a family to discuss their learner’s Executive Functioning profile, we are asked this question.
 So what is working memory anyway?
 As a parent and educator myself, I would love to provide insight into working memory and how it impacts learning throughout our lifespan!

 Working memory is one of the three overarching component sub skills of Executive Functioning.
 Simply put, working memory is your brain’s ability to temporarily store information (think placeholder or sticky note) for a number of seconds in order to focus your attention on manipulating that same information for another use.
-Working memory is a cognitive skill that is important for reasoning and the guidance of decision making and behavior.
+It is a cognitive skill that is important for reasoning and the guidance of decision making and behavior.
 Struggling to calculate math mentally, visualize letters while spelling, follow multi-step directions, and self-check one’s work are just a few examples of how weak working memory can present and prevent one from reaching their learning potential.

 Emerging readers and mathematicians are required to activate their working memory many times a day in and out of the classroom.
 Whether it is recognizing a word pattern, vowel sound, number, operation – whatever the sensory (visual, auditory, tactile) input is, our learners must tap into their working memory and make connections to information stored in their long-term memory almost immediately upon receiving the input.
 Visual and verbal working memory join forces to allow learners to fully process the communicative world around them.